Red Cabbage

 Storage Tips

-To keep red cabbage fresh, store it whole in the refrigerator's crisper drawer.
-It can last for several weeks if stored properly.
-Avoid washing it before storing, as moisture can lead to spoilage.
-Once cut, wrap the remaining cabbage tightly in plastic wrap or store it in an airtight container in the refrigerator and use within a few days.
-Freezing is not recommended as it alters the texture and flavor of the cabbage.
+To keep red cabbage fresh, store it whole and unwashed in a cool, dark, and dry place like the crisper drawer of your refrigerator.
+Properly stored, a whole red cabbage can last for several weeks.
+Once cut, wrap tightly in plastic wrap or store in an airtight container in the refrigerator and use within a few days to prevent it from drying out.
+Freezing is not recommended for raw red cabbage, as it will change the texture, but cooked red cabbage can be frozen for up to 2 months.

 Chefadora AI is Here.